slowernews/wisdom-tldr/chapters/introduction.md

 > *'Whatever you are, be a good one.' -- Abraham Lincoln*

 <!--
-There is no coming to consciousness without pain.
-People will do anything, no matter how absurd, in order to avoid facing their own soul.
+> *'Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today.' -- James T. McKay* There is no coming to consciousness without pain.
+People will do anything, no matter how absurd, in order to avoid facing their own soul. to be real you need to be vulnerable
--->
+> *'Do you want to know who you are?
+Don't ask.
+Act!
+Action will delineate and define you.' -- Thomas Jefferson* -->